obrassard/bash_calculator/README.md

 # Remember that you can use this command to see what repository are recorder in $PATH
 echo $PATH
 ```
 **!** On v1.1.0 and above we partially based the script on *bc* command processor to be able to calculate decimals.
-Thus, for everything to work, *bc* must be installed on your sytem.
+Thus, for everything to work, *bc* must be installed on your system.
 [See this page if bc isn't installed on your system.](https://github.com/obrassard/bash_calculator/wiki/Troubleshooting)

 Open a new terminal for changes to be applied.
 ___